Bealby/magnet-fishing/README.md

 - [CSS](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) - Used to style
    HTML elements
-- [Python](https://www.python.org/) - A programming language that lets you work quickly and integrate systems more effectively
+- [Python](https://www.python.org/) - A programming language that lets you work quickly and integrate systems more effectively.
 - [JavaScript](https://www.javascript.com/) - Used in collaboration with
-   Bootstrap to collapse Navigation Bar for small devices and Google Maps
+   Bootstrap to collapse Navigation Bar for small devices and Google Maps.
+   Also used for EmailJS.

 ### Databases: